About

 For my Ph.D., I’m doing research under the supervision of Prof. Davidson, Ian.
 I joined Machine Learning and Analytics Group led by Prof. Mahoney, Michael doing research in loss landscapes and its applications.
 I did research in the CV Lab working with Prof. Learned-Miller, Erik on my M.S. project (Video Stabilization via Super Congealing).
 I worked with Prof. Zhang, Yu on my B.S. project (SLAM: Simultaneous Localization and Mapping).

-My research interests include: Computer Vision, Machine Learning, Artificial Intelligence, Data Mining and Robotics.
+My research interests include: Machine Learning, Artificial Intelligence, Vision-Language Dual Models, and Large Language Models.
 My area of expertise is explainable AI and transparent models.
-Details can be found in the research list.
+Details about my research and projects can be found in the resume below.

 Download the PDF version of